ArchieMucharla/Timely/doc/ProjectProposal.md

 ## Data Sources:

+We currently categorized our events into two types, general historical events and scientific research events.
+These APIs will be used to get the authors, title, DOI, and date of publication of research articles.

-For research paper events: Semantic Scholar API  and PubMed API: Entrez Programming Utilities (E-utilities).
+### For research paper events: ###
+1. Semantic Scholar Datasets API and/or
+2. PubMed API: Entrez Programming Utilities (E-utilities).
+### For (general) historical events: ###
+1. GDELT
+2. BDpedia.

 ## Functionality Description: